mcmire/dotfiles/README.md

 You shouldn't have any problems doing this, but if you do, please [create an issue][issues].

+Finally, if you are using MacVim instead of Terminal Vim, you will need to download "Droid Sans Mono for Powerline".
+You can get that [here][powerline-fonts].

 ### How the install script works

 The install script will copy over anything in src/ as a dotfile.
 That is,